neurogym/neurogym/docs/envs.md

 ### CVLearning

+Doc:

-Logic: Implements shaping for the delay-response task, in which agents have to integrate two stimuli and report which one is larger on average after a delay.
+        Implements shaping for the delay-response task, in which agents

+        have to integrate two stimuli and report which one is larger on

+        average after a delay.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: -1., float)

+        timing: Description and duration of periods forming a trial.

+        stimEv: Controls the difficulty of the experiment. (def: 1., float)

+        perf_w: Window used to compute the mean reward. (def: 1000, int)

+        max_num_reps: Maximum number of times that agent can go in a row

+        to the same side during phase 0. (def: 3, int)

+        init_ph: Phase initializing the task. (def: 0, int)

+        th: Performance threshold needed to proceed to the following phase.

+        (def: 0.8, float)

 Reference paper:

 [Discrete attractor dynamics underlies persistent activity in the frontal cortex](https://www.nature.com/articles/s41586-019-0919-7)

 Default Period timing (ms)